jiangwenyuan/nuster/README.md

 # Conventions

-1. Files with same name: those with `.md` extension belong to Nuster, otherwise HAProxy
+1. Files with same name: those with `.md` extension belong to NuSTER, otherwise HAProxy

 # Contributing